bastie/broiler/README.md

 ## Toolchain

-* [ChangeInGit](https://github.com/bastie/ChangeInGIT) is hack to observe GIT repositories and react if changed, maybe run continuous integration scripts on own hardware.
+* [ChangeInGit](https://github.com/bastie/ChangeInGIT) is a hack to observe GIT repositories and react if changed, maybe run continuous integration scripts on own hardware.
+* [WatchEachBuild](https://github.com/bastie/WatchEachBuild) is a hack HTTP-Server hack to get simple access to own build hardware used to get files from continuous build.

 ## Libraries